kejia6002/fdafm/README.md

 	python ../library/approach_data_fd_transformation.py sample_reversed ./ 0.041423406 0.3188

-5. analyze the adhesive energy of all retracting curves (an integration of the approximate area in the fourth quadrant and above the force-distance curve)
+5. calculate the adhesive energy of all retracting curves (an integration of the approximate area in the fourth quadrant and is above the force-distance curve)

-	Pass the folder of force_distance data (produced from step 3.3) to retract_adh_eng.py to analyze the adhesive energy from retracting data.
+	Pass the folder of force_distance data (produced from step 3.3) to retract_adh_eng.py to calculate the adhesive energy.

-	This script produces:
+	This step produces:

 	1. a folder of all interaction force-separation distance plots denoted with the associated adhesive energy.